-- Invalid association (CS0/81) The association is already in existence. - Invalid number (CS0/28) An invalid parameter (split extension, trunk access code, agent extension, etc.) has been designated in the query. - Requested facility not subscribed/provisioned (CS0/50) The user has not subscribed for the requested capability.
-Call with requested identity has been terminated (CS3/86) The call for which the request was made is no longer active. - Agent not member of split (CS3/11) The agent is not a member of the specified split. - Agent not logged in (CS3/15) The agent is not logged in to the specified split. - Switching Equipment Congestion (CS0/42) The ECS is not accepting the request at this time because of traffic overload.
+- Invalid association (CS0/81) The association is already in existence. - Invalid number (CS0/28) An invalid parameter (split extension, trunk access code, agent extension, etc.) has been designated in the query. - Requested facility not subscribed/provisioned (CS0/50) The user has not subscribed for the requested capability. - Call with requested identity has been terminated (CS3/86) The call for which the request was made is no longer active. - Agent not member of split (CS3/11) The agent is not a member of the specified split. - Agent not logged in (CS3/15) The agent is not logged in to the specified split. - Switching Equipment Congestion (CS0/42) The ECS is not accepting the request at this time because of traffic overload.
 The adjunct or user may wish to retry the request but should not do so immediately. - Feature Request Rejected (CS3/53) Station Feature Query This value is generated whenever the ECS cannot return queried feature information even though the feature information may be defined for the specified extension. - Facility Reject (CS0/29) The applications processor attempted an ASAI query with the billing change request feature specified in the Item IE. This is not allowed. - Mandatory Information Element Missing (CS0/96) For an Integrated Directory Database query, the domain\element is missing. - Invalid Information Element Contents (CS0/100) For an Integrated Directory Database query, the domain element is not one of the supported types.
-Also sent on an n Integrated Database query if the ECS release is earlier than G3V4. - Service or Option not Implemented (CS3/79) Station Feature Query This value is returned whenever the queried feature has not been defined for the specified extension.
+Also sent on an n Integrated Database query if the ECS release is earlier than G3V4. - Query not supported (CS3/63) The query is properly formatted, but the software release is an older version on which the query is not supported.

+Service or Option not Implemented (CS3/79) - Station Feature Query This value is returned whenever the queried feature has not been defined for the specified extension.